distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## Why impact exposure is useful

-The difference between the two conditional prices is the event’s market-implied counterfactual impact spread on the asset:
+The difference between the two conditional prices is the market-implied scenario spread used here as the event’s impact estimate:

 `impact(t) = price_yes(t) - price_no(t)`

-It is counterfactual because only one outcome will occur.
-The market can observe Bitcoin’s eventual price in the realised world, but it can never observe Bitcoin’s price at the same time in the unrealised world.
-Conditional markets allow traders to estimate both sides before the event occurs.
+Only one outcome will occur, so the market can observe Bitcoin’s eventual price in the realised world but never its price at the same time in the unrealised world.
+Conditional markets allow traders to estimate both scenarios before the event occurs.

-Suppose the market prices Bitcoin at `$110,000` if Republicans lose and `$100,000` if they retain control, implying a `+$10,000` impact spread.
-A trader who expects a Republican loss to cause larger institutional reallocations into Bitcoin than the market currently prices may estimate the spread at `+$15,000`, while having no view on whether Republicans will actually lose.
-Impact exposure lets them trade that disagreement without betting on the election result or Bitcoin’s unrelated price movements.
+Suppose the market prices Bitcoin at `$110,000` if Republicans lose and `$100,000` if they retain control, implying a `+$10,000` spread.
+A trader who expects the market near the election to price the scenarios `$15,000` apart can trade that disagreement without a direct binary payoff on the election result and with reduced exposure to unrelated Bitcoin price movements.

-This instrument prices how the market expects the event to affect the asset.
-It does not reveal the event’s objectively true causal effect, because the unrealised counterfactual cannot be observed.
+This instrument prices the market’s estimate of the scenario difference near the event, not an objectively scored causal effect.
+Common causes can affect both the event and the asset.
+Absent such confounding, sufficient liquidity should make the spread close to the price impact eventually incorporated into spot, since the same informed traders can trade on the same information in both markets.

 ## Why ordinary conditional futures are not impact futures

 A long YES position and a short NO position of equal size does not settle to the event's impact.
 The winning conditional future settles to the asset’s spot price `S`, and the losing conditional future settles to 0.
 If YES occurs, the combined position settles to `+S`.
 If NO occurs, it settles to `-S`.
 The position is a directional bet on the outcome and on the spot level, not a bet on the pre-event spread `price_yes - price_no`.

 The trader can exit before resolution, but the position remains exposed to changes in event probability and to asset-price movements unrelated to the event until it is closed.
-For a long-running election market, a Bitcoin move caused by interest rates, regulation, or macro conditions can dominate the PnL of a trader who only intended to speculate on the election’s impact.
+For a long-running election market, a Bitcoin move caused by interest rates, regulation, or macro conditions can dominate the PnL of a trader who only intended to speculate on the scenario spread.

 A trader might instead buy the asset in the YES-conditional market and short an equal amount in the spot market.
 The resulting spread, `price_yes - spot`, still does not isolate impact.
-Spot reflects the probability-weighted average of the conditional prices,
+Assuming the spot-adjusted or maturity-matched base and the conditional prices use the same horizon, numeraire, discounting, and carry, spot reflects the probability-weighted average of the conditional prices,

 `spot(t) = p_yes(t) · price_yes(t) + (1-p_yes(t)) · price_no(t)`,